ThingLabsIo/ThingLabsIo.github.io/pages/workshop/cs/05-sending-telemetry.md

 ---
 layout: page-fullwidth
-title: "Sending Telemetry to the Cloud"
+title: "Lab03: Sending Telemetry to the Cloud"
 subheadline: "Windows 10 IoT - Connected Nightlight Workshop"
 teaser: "In this lab you will build a Universal Windows Platform application that collects ambient light data and sends it to the Cloud."
 show_meta: true